What is the Hand Weavers Guild of Lincoln?

 No matter how accomplished you become as a weaver there is always something new to explore.

 Yes.
 There is a rug and tapestry study group.
 The Rug/Tapestry Study Group was formed in 1999 as a “spin-off” of the Hand Weavers Guild of Lincoln.
 It provides a more in-depth study of handwoven rugs and tapestries.
-Members of the study groups must be a current member of the HWGL and must pay an additional fee for our shows.
+Members of the study groups must be a current member of the HWGL.

-There is also a Navajo Style Weaving group which meets on the second Saturday morning, prior to the monthly Guild meeting.
+There is a spinning group, which meets at 10:00 a.m. on the first Saturday of each month and a Tapestry Weaving group which meets on the second Saturday morning, prior to the monthly Guild meeting.

 The Studio provides a meeting place with a collection of everything needed for weaving.
-Classes are held at the studio as well as Guild meetings.
-Studio members pay a fee to work on projects at the studio.
+Guild meetings and Classes are held at the studio.
+Studio members pay a fee to use studio looms to work on projects.
 These fees help provide funds for rent, utilities and other aspects to support the studio space.

 Do you also do spinning and dyeing?